nodejs/build/GOVERNANCE.md

   * Use the squash merge button workflow on Github

-[IRC], specifically `#node-build` is important for communicating with other Node.js project members, and how we receive many initial signals of downtime.
-IRC logs are maintained at http://logs.libuv.org/node-build
+[Slack], specifically `#nodejs-build` is important for communicating with other Node.js project members, and how we receive many initial signals of downtime.

 ### Special Access Requests